Embassy of the United Kingdom, Kabul: 1948–1989 embassy

 Following Indian independence in 1947 legation staff had to choose to transfer to the British, Indian or Pakistani civil service.
-In 1948 the legation formally became an embassy.
+In 1948, the legation formally became an embassy.
 It became known for its luxury and was described as "a 25 acre haven of Edwardian comfort and security".

 The embassy remained in Afghanistan during the Soviet–Afghan War (which began in 1979) but was withdrawn in January 1989 when Soviet troops began to be withdrawn from the country.
 The embassy and those of the US, France, Italy and Japan were withdrawn as the security situation deteriorated.
 British embassy staff and their families recalled walking the 3 mi to the airport "through enemy lines" to catch flights to India.
 The closure of foreign embassies effectively withdrew diplomatic recognition from Afghan president Mohammad Najibullah who remained in power, with Soviet and then Russian backing, until 1992 when the mujahedeen took Kabul.
 The withdrawal was criticised by some commentators at the time as "wholly political, and contrary to the realistic and non-political traditions of British diplomacy".
 Some nations, such as India and Pakistan, maintained embassies in the Islamic State of Afghanistan.

 The British government handed the embassy compound over to Pakistan in 1994 and it became the embassy of that country.
 The embassy was attacked in 1995 by 5,000 Afghans protesting Pakistani involvement in Afghan affairs.
 The Pakistani embassy was withdrawn shortly afterwards.

 Post-2001 embassy

 A British embassy in Kabul was re-established following the 2001 United States invasion of Afghanistan.
 The British government began negotiations to purchase the former legation compound but failed to reach an agreement with Pakistan.
 The Pakistani embassy was reopened in the former minister's residence of the legation compound in 2012.
 The British government secured a new site in the city's Wazir Akbar Khan District, which became a secure zone with offices for many Afghan and foreign institutions.
 The British embassy is located close to the edge of the secure zone.
 Newly arrived embassy staff were surprised to find that the pre-1989 ambassadorial china, crystal and silver were safe, having been kept secure by two former embassy caretakers.

 On 27 November 2014, an armoured convoy of the embassy staff was targeted in a bomb attack around 3 mi east of the embassy.
 Six people were killed, including a British G4S embassy security guard and two Afghan embassy employees; a further British security guard was wounded.
 In 2018, following a large bomb attack on nearby embassies, the British government considered relocating the embassy as the current site was thought vulnerable to attack.
 A former Afghan Transport Ministry office near the US embassy was investigated but it was decided not to relocate.
 On 2 April 2020, a British G4S embassy security guard was found dead on its grounds, with traces of drugs in his system.

-The current ambassador is Sir Laurie Bristow.
-The British Council in Afghanistan is co-located with the embassy.
+The British Council in Afghanistan was co-located with the embassy.